Chapel Allerton Chapeltown

 Where would you rather live?

 Chapel Allerton has been on the move, getting bigger and bigger.
-When we first moved into the area in 2000, any houses below Chapel Allerton Primary School were not in “proper Chapel Allerton”.
+When we first moved into the area in 2000, any houses below Chapel Allerton Primary School were not in “proper Chapel Allerton” they were in Potternewton.
 Since then houses have been developed at Mansion Gate on Harehills Lane and have always been described as being in Chapel Allerton.
 We have friends who live in the Roxholme’s who call it Chapel Allerton (see map at top).
-Chapeltown is shrinking and Chapel Allerton is consuming it.
+Chapeltown is shrinking, Potternewton has disappeared and Chapel Allerton is consuming it all.
 Most people would rather live in Chapel Allerton it seems.

-We used to live in Chapel Allerton (proper), near the Regent Pub .
+We used to live in the centre of Chapel Allerton, near the Regent Pub .
 We love Chapel Allerton.
 It has great bars, (further North, Mustard Pot, The Woods, Seven) shops (Chirpy, Pout, George and Joseph, Tarbetts fishmongers) and cafe/restaurants (opposite cafe, crust and crumb, pinche pinche, sukhothai, Nichols Vegetarian Deli, House of Koko, boss burgers ).
+And it has a great Arts festival Chapel Allerton Festival .
+But the success has also started to bring in the large chains, the independent nature is being overtaken with a Costa Coffee, Starbucks, paddy power, william hill and Aldi

-We have also always loved Chapeltown.
+We also love Chapeltown.
 As a child, my dad used to take me on a Sunday to the Jewish Bakery to get fresh bread and bagels.

 So where do we live?